 November 3, 2016 Past Events

-The Narrative Network draws members from the University of Melbourne’s Faculty of Arts and beyond, including the Melbourne Graduate School of Education.
+The Narrative Network draws members from the University of Melbourne’s Faculty of Arts and beyond.
 It currently has around 70 members with diverse interests in narrative research.

-If you are a University of Melbourne staff member or student and want to join the Narrative Network, you can sign up to the mailing list here.
+If you are a University of Melbourne staff member or student and wish to join the Narrative Network, you can sign up to the mailing list here.

 - Anne McLaren (Asia Institute)